google/cloudprober/docs/content/getting-started.md

 ```

 This config adds an HTTP probe that accesses the homepage of the target
-"www.google.com" every 5s with a timout of 1s.
+"www.google.com" every 5s with a timeout of 1s.
 Cloudprober configuration is
 specified in the text protobuf format, with config schema described by the
 proto file: [config.proto
 ](https://github.com/google/cloudprober/blob/master/config/proto/config.proto).

-Assuming that you saved this file at /tmp/cloudprober.cfg (following the
+Assuming that you saved this file at `/tmp/cloudprober.cfg` (following the
 command above), you can have cloudprober use this config file using the following command line:

 ```shell